FoilMiser/Liquid-LLM/vertex/package/Stage_1/Stage_1/runbooks/README_STAGE1.md

 ## FlashAttention wheel handling

-The `Stage_1.cli` module handles FlashAttention wheel flags directly.
+The `Stage_1.vertex.entrypoint` module handles FlashAttention wheel flags directly.
 Provide `--fa_wheel_gcs_uri=gs://...` when launching the job to download and install the wheel before training begins.
-The CLI strips these flags from the trainer's configuration to avoid "unrecognized arguments" errors.
+The entrypoint strips these flags from the trainer's configuration to avoid "unrecognized arguments" errors.

 Environment variables offer the same functionality when CLI flags are